Generalized local jacobians and commutative group stacks: Commutative algebraic group stacks

-\begin{prop} An object $E \in \AbSt_k$ is a commutative algebraic group stack if and only if each homotopy sheaf $\pi_i(E) \in Ab_k$ is representable by a group scheme locally of finite type over $k$, which is moreover quasi-projective for $i>0$ and vanish for all but a finite number of indices $i$. \end{prop}
+\begin{prop} An object $E \in \AbSt_k$ is a commutative algebraic group stack if and only if each homotopy sheaf $\pi_i(E) \in Ab_k$ is representable by a group scheme locally of finite type over $k$, which is moreover quasi-projective for $i>0$ and vanishes for all but a finite number of indices $i$. \end{prop}

 \textit{Proof.} Assume first that $E$ is a commutative algebraic group stack.
 In the definition \ref{d1}.
 We have to prove that all the homotopy sheaves $\pi_i(E)$ are representable.
 We consider the inertia stack $IE$ of $E$.
 We already saw that $\pi_i(E)$ are group schemes for $i>0$ by means of \cite[Cor.
-2.9]{Gerbe}, it remains to treat the case $i=0$.
+2.9]{Gerbe}\footnote{the result of \cite[Cor.
+2.9]{Gerbe} assumes the quasi-compactness of $E$, but the result remains valid in our situation as any point of $E$ with value in an affine scheme will factor through a quasi-compact open substack $E' \subset E$.}, it remains to treat the case $i=0$.
 As $E$ is an abelian group object we have splitting $IE\simeq E \times \Omega_0E$, where $\Omega_0E$ is the pointed loop stack at $0$.
 As $k$ is a field, we thus have that $IE \to E$ is a fppf cover which is strongly quasi-compact.
 We can thus use \cite[Prop.
 2.4]{Gerbe}, which remains valid only assuming the diagonal to be strongly quasi-compact, and deduce that $E$ is a gerbe.
 In particular, $\pi_0(E)$ is representable by an algebraic space locally of finite type over $k$.
 This is a group object in algebraic space, and is moreover quasi-separated by assumptions on $E$, and by \cite[Lem.
 4.2]{MR0260746} is representable by a group scheme locally of finite type.

 Conversely, assume that $E$ satisfies the conditions of the proposition.
 We will prove by induction on $i$ that the $i$-th homotopical truncation $\tau_{\leq i}E$ is an Artin $i$-stack locally of finite presentation and strongly quasi-separated over $k$.
-For $i=0$ this is obvious, as $\pi_0(E)$ is a scheme locally of finite type by assumption.
-Consider $E_{\leq i} \to E_{\leq i-1}$, which fits into a cartesian square
+For $i=0$ this is obvious, as $\tau_{\leq 0}E \simeq \pi_0(E)$ is a scheme locally of finite type by assumption.
+Consider $\tau_{\leq i}E \to \tau_{\leq i-1}E$, which fits into a cartesian square

-By assumption, $\pi_i(E)$ is a group scheme of finite type over $k$ for $i>0$, and thus $K(\pi_i(E),i+1)$ is an Artin $(i+1)$-stack locally of finite presentation and strongly quasi-separated $k$.
-By induction, this implies that $E_{\leq i}$ is an Artin $i$-stack locally of finite presentation and strongly quasi-separated. $\Box$ \\
+By assumption, $\pi_i(E)$ is a group scheme of finite type over $k$ for $i>0$, and thus $K(\pi_i(E),i+1)$ is an Artin $(i+1)$-stack locally of finite presentation and strongly quasi-separated over $k$.
+By induction, this implies that $\tau_{\leq i}E$ is an Artin $i$-stack locally of finite presentation and strongly quasi-separated. $\Box$ \\

 By using the long exact sequence in homotopy, we see that the proposition \ref{p1} easily implies the following corollary.